-To finish off the adventure labs it was necessary to walk down towards the grassy car park, and by the time we got there we found ourselves amongst some new “real” caches that had been set for the event and were only released after I’d left home on Wednesday.
+To finish off the adventure labs we walked down towards the grassy car park, and by the time we got there we found ourselves amongst some new “real” caches that had been set for the event and were only released after I’d left home on Wednesday.
 We had to do them on the phone as a result.
 After doing the labs, mine was getting a bit shy on ziggies, but we had enough to get round the ones we did.

-Once we’d finished, we decided to go head for a few more of the Mega Mystery ones, including the few on Friday’s third walk (which we never did) and #34 – the one which required you and nine other people to be physically present at the event site at the same time.
-Or, in our case, required you to know someone who’d got the coordinates already.
+Once we’d finished, we decided to go head for a few more of the Mega Mystery ones.
+These included the few on Friday’s third walk (which we never did) and #34 – the one which required you and nine other people to be physically present at the event site at the same time.
+Or, in our case, finding someone who’d got the coordinates already.
 This one proved to be about 100 metres away from the first place we’d parked on Friday, but we didn’t know that at the time.

 Saturday night was a bit of a “M’eh!” night.
 I needed to leave early in the morning and Scott needed to fetch Fraser back from work at 10 pm, so no beer for us.

 A Long Way Home

 I’d briefly entertained the idea of driving north through the districts of Moray and Highland but had been advised not to unless I fancied getting up before I went to bed, so I left Scott’s house at about 8am and headed straight back down the most direct route back to Dundee and Perth before stopping in Fife for a coffee and a couple of caches.
 Well, one cache, as it turned out.
 I wasted 20 minutes at the first planned one because I couldn’t find it.
 The second I tried was closer to the car and I found it straight away.
 Not to worry.